BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

     * Von Mises conditions proof
     * Generalizations of von Mises condition for Type I EVD: auxiliary function and von Mises function
 4. Necessary and sufficient conditions for a distribution to belong to a type I, II or III
-    * Pre-requisites from Karamata's theory of slow/regular/extended regular variation
+    * Pre-requisites from Karamata's theory of slow/regular/Г-/П- variation
     * Necessary and sufficient conditions of convergence to Types II or III EVD
     * Necessary and sufficient conditions of convergence to Type I EVD
+5. Residual life time
+    * Generalized Pareto distribution
+    * Residual life time problem
+    * Pickands-Balkema-de Haan theorem (a.k.a.
+Second Extreme Value Theorem)
+    * Pickands' estimator and Hill's estimator
-5. Summary and examples of practical application
+6. Summary and examples of practical application
     * Examples of Type I Gumbel distribution
     * Examples of Type II Frechet distribution
     * Examples of Type III Inverse Weibull distribution
-6. Concluding remarks
+7. Concluding remarks

 ## 1. Problem statement and Generalized Extreme Value distribution